NMSU-PEARL/RL-ISCAS-85-HT-Benchmark/README.md

 # RL-ISCAS-85-HT-Benchmark
 Hardware Trojan Benchmark created by a Reinforcement Learning Agent

 The zip files are password-protected.
-To gain access, please email sarihi@nmsu.edu or amin.sarihi@gmail.com
+To gain access, please email badawy@nmsu.edu

 Readme:
 *******************